mohammedhamdhan/tp/docs/DeveloperGuide.md

 #### Viewing the Transactions of a Member in a Group

-The `viewMember()` method is responsible for displaying the transactions of a particular member in a group.
+The `viewMember(String command)` method is responsible for displaying the transactions of a particular member in a group.
 It lists all the expenses owed/attributed to the particular user.
 It is useful to track and log the expenses.

 - **Input:**

-  - Prompts user to enter the member name and group name.
+  - Parses user input to retrieve the group name and member name.
   - Trims any extra whitespaces from the input.

 - **Group Existence Check:**